-It will replace For the King and Metro Last Light Redux, which normally cost £15.49 and £14.99 respectively, but are currently free until February 11.
+It will replace Sonic Mania and Horizon Chase Turbo, which normally cost £14.99 and £15.99 respectively, but are currently free to download until July 1.

-Epic claimed last week that the Epic Games Store has attracted over 160 million PC users since its launch in December 2018.
+Epic claimed in January that the Epic Games Store had attracted over 160 million PC users since launching in December 2018.

 The company has been giving away free titles on a weekly basis since the marketplace launched, including 103 games in 2020, collectively worth $2,407 based on US prices.
 Epic said users claimed over 749 million free titles last year.